A talk about the Seabirds of Skokholm on Thursday 9th November at Froyle Village Hall.

-In 2014 the Game and Wildlife Conservation Trust (GWCT) arranged an initial meeting in Selborne with a small group of key stakeholders, in order to discuss the creation of a farmer cluster.
+Background about the talk: In 2014 the Game and Wildlife Conservation Trust (GWCT) arranged an initial meeting in Selborne with a small group of key stakeholders, in order to discuss the creation of a farmer cluster.
 Soon this initiative incorporated other local stakeholders and the group was named the “Selborne Landscape Partnership”.
 The Harvest Mouse (Micromys minutus, Pallas 1771) Monitoring Initiative is one of the first outcomes of this partnership, which involves local farmers, the South Downs National Park, the GWCT, the Wildlife Trust, volunteers and others.
 Before the survey began, only one old record (1999) was known in the Hampshire records centre.
-Since 2014, 28 squares of the 91 square-km around Selborne have been surveyed and a total of 265 Harvest Mouse nests have been found.
+Since 2014, 28 squares of the 91 square-km around Selborne have been surveyed and over 400 Harvest Mouse nests have been found.

 The aim is to survey the majority of squares and to continue to collect habitat data that is suitable for publication and the creation of improved habitat management plans for the better conservation of the Harvest Mouse, which started its scientific beginnings with its first description by Gilbert White in Selborne.

-The nests of Harvest Mice have also been found in Froyle in November 2016, these were along grassy field margins between the hedgerow and crop.
+The nests of Harvest Mouse have also been found in Froyle in November 2016 along grassy field margins between the hedgerow and crop.

 Family fun –join us for a 1h dipping session on Sunday 20th August to see what underwater creatures we can find in the new wildlife pond near Gid Lane, Froyle (see plan).
 Children will need to be accompanied by a responsible adult.
 All equipment will be provided and numbers are limited so it is essential to book by emailing email@example.com., stating preference for 1.30pm or 2.30pm session.